 In the oversaturated fitness industry, standing out is a must.
-There is no better way to make a splash than by creating a unique experience.
+And believe us, there is no better way to make a splash than by creating a unique experience.
 The following yoga workshop ideas are unlike any classes or events offered by most studios.
 In fact, events like these will get students hooked on your classes and convert them to regulars.
 If the workshops are successful, you might consider adding them to your monthly class schedule.
 Hosting a special workshop doesn’t have to be time-consuming or expensive.
 Most of these ideas require little to no budget and minimal effort.
 Feel free to get creative and put your own spin on the standard yoga workshop.

 1. Host a themed workshop

-Choose a theme and ask your students to come to class dressed in costumes (and keep in mind the garbs should still comfortable enough to move in).
+Choose a theme and ask your students to come to class dressed in costumes (and keep in mind the garbs should still be comfortable enough to move in).
 Perhaps you could host an ’80s exercise class-themed workshop where students come in legwarmers and lots of neon colors.
 Or, plan for a superhero-themed class where attendees can wear T-shirts and colored leggings.

 2. Partner with an animal shelter or cat cafe for a yoga-and-adoption event